christopherkullenberg/CV/cvkullenberg.md

 ### Administrative duties
- * 2018 - ongoing.
-Programme Co-ordinator for the Master's Programme for communication officers in the public sector, 60 - 120 credits, University of Gothenburg.
+ * 2018 - 2020.
+Programme Co-ordinator for the Master's Programme for communication officers in the public sector, 60 - 120
+credits, University of Gothenburg.
  * [Study Administrator, spring semester 2014](http://files.christopherkullenberg.se/studierektoronline.pdf).
 University of Gothenburg.